With report on Chicago cops, questions about Trump approach

 Although the 2014 shooting of a black teenager, Laquan McDonald, sparked the federal government’s civil rights investigation, the Chicago Police Department has long had a reputation for brutality.
 Most notorious was the use of torture by officers under police commander Jon Burge to force black men to confess to crimes they didn’t commit.
 That started in the early 1970s and went on for years.

 The DOJ launched its investigation of Chicago’s 12,000-member police force in December 2015 after the release of squad car video showing a white officer shooting McDonald 16 times as he walked away holding a small, folded-up knife.
 The shooting happened more than a year earlier, and city lawyers fought the release of the video.
-It only happened after a court ordered it, and the officer who killed McDonald wasn’t charged until hours after the video’s release.
+It only happened after a court ordered it, and the officer who killed McDonald wasn’t charged until hours before the video’s release.

 During their investigation, members of the DOJ’s civil rights division combed through Chicago police records, rode along with beat cops and held public meetings in largely black neighborhoods.

-Note: This story has been corrected to show that the officer who killed McDonald was charged hours before the video’s release, not after its release.